 - Decide on a Route

 Once you know where you are heading, you can decide on the best route to get there, based on the number of days that you’d like to be on the road for.
+You can also create a driving radius of your target destination so you can plan your stops beforehand.
 If you’ve got as much time to travel as you want, then you can take the road less traveled and do some more exploring; or if you’re fitting in a trip on a tight schedule, make a bee-line for the cities you want to see along your way.
 You can also give your family a copy of your route plan in case they need to find you in an emergency.

 - Plan your vehicle in advance